 Apply for a job

 The Writing Center hires new tutors every spring.
 The director takes applications from April 1st – 30th.
 Interviews for eligible applicants take place during the first two weeks of May.
 If you are interested in being an undergraduate tutor or graduate fellow, please send the following materials directly to the director, Anne McMurtrey:

 - Current CV

 - from a faculty member who is familiar with your writing skills

-- "old" letters of recommendation are permissible; no need to ask faculty for a new letter if you have one on hand
+- "old" letters of recommendation are permissible; do not ask faculty for a new letter if you have one on hand

 - Unofficial Transcript

 Undergraduate tutors must have completed Writing 2010 and have a GPA of 3.0.
 New undergraduate and graduate tutors are required to take Writing 4020/6020 during the fall semester immediately following being hired.

 Graduate fellows are awarded Writing Fellowships that include a tuition waiver and a yearly stipend.
 Graduate fellows can apply for a fellowship working directly with other graduate students or with faculty members.

 Required Tutoring Classes

 - Writing 4020: Writing Center Theory & Practice 3 credits

 - Writing 6020: Writing Center Theory & Practice 1-2 credits